Bryce Harper’s Contract Now The Richest In MLB

-It’s been weeks of wild speculation, but the announcement that 26-year-old outfielder Bryce Harper has finally made up his mind about where he wants to play ball has come.
+It has been weeks of wild speculation, but the announcement that 26-year-old outfielder Bryce Harper has finally made up his mind about where he wants to play ball has come.
 On Thursday afternoon, it was announced that Harper has reached an agreement with the Philadelphia Phillies, The Inquisitr reported.

-Up until just a few hours prior to writing, it was believed that Harper to the Phillies was becoming less and less likely, but it seems that the promise of a 13-year contract that will earn Harper a whopping $330 million was enough to lure him to Pennsylvania.
+Up until just a few hours prior to writing, it was believed that Harper moving to the Phillies was becoming less and less likely, but it seems that the promise of a 13-year contract that will earn Harper a whopping $330 million was enough to lure him to Pennsylvania.
 Those details have yet to be confirmed by either party, but if true, Harper’s contract will make history.

-According to Sportrac, Harper’s contract will surpass Giancarlo Stanton’s 2014 deal with the Miami Marlins for $325 million as the richest in Major League Baseball history, dropping the right fielder to second on the list of most valuable MLB contracts.
+According to Sportrac, Harper’s contract will surpass Giancarlo Stanton’s 2014 deal with the Miami Marlins for $325 million as the richest in Major League Baseball history, dropping the right-fielder to second on the list of most valuable MLB contracts.
 Also a 13-year deal, Stanton is earning $25 million per year.

-It also surpasses Manny Machado’s new deal with the San Diego Padres, which he signed just last week Thursday.
+It also surpasses Manny Machado’s new deal with the San Diego Padres, which he signed just last week on Thursday.
 Machado’s contract will take him to the California city for a decade and earn him $300 million.

 Although the total value of Harper’s new contract is higher than Machado’s, he will be taking home less per year, at just over $25 million annually to Machado’s $30 million annual salary.